By Paul R. Pace

 Her retirement has allowed more time to devote to social work advocacy with the New Hampshire legislature.
 In fact, being involved in the legislative community has been very meaningful, she says.
 “It allows one to recognize the needs of the community and the state, and you can have a direct influence on positive changes.”

-NASW members can read the full story in the NASW Social Work Advocates magazine after logging in here.
+NASW members can read the full story in NASW Social Work Advocates magazine.